bertdida/discord-attendance/README.md

 #### Discord Attendance

-A Discord bot designed to help track employees' check-ins and check-outs
+A Discord bot that effortlessly tracks and reports employee check-ins and check-outs.